AGAINST THE MAINSTREAM :: AGAINST THE NORM

 Broadcast Times and Frequencies

-You can hear us on every 1st Saturday of the month at the following times on the following frequencies:
+You can hear us with our six-hour show "Radiorandale" on every 1st Saturday of the month at the following times on the following frequencies:

 6 p.m. - midnight CET > 6070 kHz (49m band)